Trofie al Pesto: a Typical Recipe from Liguria – How to Make it

 Of all Ligurian specialties, the most Famous is Pesto alla Genovese: are the fragrant leaves of basil plucked on the terraced hillsides around Genova.
 Are pounded (pestate in Italian, hence the word pesto) in a mortar with sea salt, garlic, pine nuts, grated Pecorino and Parmigiano, and extra-virgin extra virgin olive oil into a rich, dense paste perfect for saucing fresh or dried pasta and more.

-Everyone has their own recipe for Pesto alla Genovese; some cooks omit the pine nuts; some use Pecorino Sardo rather than Pecorino Romano (two firm, aged sheep’s milk cheeses that hail from different regions of Italy, the first from Sardinia and the second from Latium or Sardinia); and others fold in a bit of fresh, unsalted butter at the end.
+Everyone has their own recipe for Pesto alla Genovese, some omit the pine nuts, some use Pecorino Sardo rather than Pecorino Romano (two firm, aged sheep’s milk cheeses that hail from different regions of Italy, the Sardinia and Latium) and others fold in a bit of fresh, unsalted butter at the end.

 This is the recipe our Chef wrote after years of research on Ligurian culinary traditions.
 I hope you will enjoy it!

 Serves 4 people

 Place the flour in a mound on a large floured surface and make a well in the center.
 Add the water and salt.
 Gently start to work using the fork the flour into the liquid, continue until the dough becomes sticky and difficult to work with the fork.